primeval-io/bnd-dsap-plugin/README.md

 # Caveats

-I am using Maven and maven-bundle-plugin because I am comfortable with it.
-Because there still isn't a release using bndlib 3.1.0, it is using 3.0.0.
-It's only a matter of changing the property `${bnd.version}` in the root POM to change bndlib's version, but the build will have to be adapted further until m-b-p's 3.1.0 release.

-Also, Bnd does not support extending DS component descriptors properly.
+Bnd does not support extending DS component descriptors properly.
 This is only a dirty hack, and it's not pretty.
 It doesn't matter because this is build-time code and it works fine, but it would be much cleaner if Bnd had first-class support for extensions in its DS component generator mechanism.

 Finally, defining the same property multiple times either through annotations or using the official `@Component(property={...})` syntax will result in the property being present several time in the XML and is likely to cause runtime problems :-).